emaballarin/qwop-gym-leaner/README.md

 - great results (fast, human-like running) achieved by RL agents trained entirely through self-play, without pre-recorded expert demonstrations
 - QWOP's original JS source code is barely modified.

-## Caveats

-The below list highlights some areas in which the project could use some
-improvements:

-- the OS may put some pretty rough restrictions on the web browser's rendering as soon as it's put in the background (on OS X at least).
-Ideally, the browser should run in a headless mode, but experimentation with headless, WebGL-capable web browsers (e.g. [Chrome](https://developer.chrome.com/blog/supercharge-web-ai-testing)) has been unsucessful so far.